jeff-hykin/to-esm/readme.md

 # What is this for?

 Properly converting NodeJS require statements to EcmaScript import statments (using the Tree Sitter parser NOT REGEX, like all the other tools out there).
+This includes auto-addting `./` in front of local paths, adding `.js` when file extentions are missing, defaulting to `/index.js` when importing a directory, etc.

 Works for JavaScript.

 Note: does not handle exports.